 Do you want to know how to start a homesteading blog?
 My first ever blog was a homesteading blog!
 I learned how to earn money online while chasing my homestead dreams – now it’s your turn!
 Use this tutorial to start your own homestead blog in just a few minutes.

-I’ve blogged about many things over the last three years, but my first monetized blog was actually a homesteading blog.
+I’ve blogged about many things over the last eight years, but my first monetized blog was actually a homesteading blog.

 Since that time, I have had a few homesteading blogs.